New businesses and jobs for dreamers, entrepreneurs, new and newish Canadians

 - The Collaborators

-YNH is a development of Impact & Main Inc. working initially with Centennial College and advised by private developers and the City of Toronto.
+YNH was developed initially with Centennial College and advised by private developers and the City of Toronto.

 The core design phase is complete.
 The next step is to identify an initial property (approx. 5,000 ft2) for the first YNH.
 That property will act as the headquarters for the program and the test bed for the programming.
-Two additional properties are needed to build out the program with the decisions to be made about local service gaps, relationships, and locations to be made in late 2019.
+Two additional properties are needed to build out the program with the decisions to be made about local service gaps, relationships, and locations.